omnicorum-dev/vst3_template/README.md

 cmake --build . --config Release
 ```

-(A Unix Makefiles or Ninja generator works too if you don't want an Xcode
+(A Unix Makefiles or Ninja generator works too if you don't want a gross Xcode
 project — `cmake -GNinja ..`.)

 ### Windows